niklasramo/mezr/README.md

     * `'none'`: Ignore containment.
     * `'push'`: Push the element back within the container, so that it does not overlap the container.
 If the element is larger than the container and opposite edges both have 'push' action enabled, the element will be positioned so that it overlaps the container an equal amount from both edges.
     * `'forcepush'`: Identical to 'push', but with one exception: it makes sure that the element's edge is always pushed fully back within the container.
 This action is only useful when the opposite edge has 'push' action enabled.
+* **adjust** &nbsp;&mdash;&nbsp; *function / null*
+  * An optional callback function which can be used to adjust the positioning data just before returning it.
+This function receives all positioning data as arguments so you can use this callback, for example, to create custom positioning logic.
+  * Default: `null`

 **Returns** &nbsp;&mdash;>&nbsp; *object*